St Helens, Merseyside: Railway

 A major redevelopment of St Helens Central station was completed in 2007 at a cost of £6.2 million, which the council hoped would encourage investment, create more jobs and improve the gateway into the town.
 The building has been constructed using copper on the fins, in reference to the town's early industrial heritage.

 In 2010, it was confirmed by the government that electrification both of the Liverpool to Manchester and Liverpool to Wigan lines would be implemented, with national body Network Rail announcing a projected overall completion date of 2014.
 Electrification work was eventually completed in 2015 and Northern Rail, the train operating company, announced the introduction of electric services on the line from the commencement of the new timetable changeover on 17 May 2015.
-The Liverpool to Wigan service is now operated by 4-car Class 319 electric units.
+The Liverpool to Wigan service was operated by 4-car Class 319 electric units from 2015 to 2023.
+The service is now operated by 3 and 4 car CAF Civity Class 331 units.

-St Helens Council has discussed the possibility of a new railway station at Carr Mill in Laffak.
+St Helens Borough Council has discussed the possibility of a new railway station at Carr Mill in Laffak.